Judiciary of Michigan: Administration

 The Supreme Court oversees the operations of all state trial courts, with broad superintending control power over all the state courts in Michigan.
 It is assisted by the Michigan State Court Administrative Office.
 The court's responsibilities also include a public comment process for changes to court rules, rules of evidence and other administrative matters.

 Personnel

 Judges

-The Michigan Supreme Court consists of seven members who are elected on non-partisan ballots for staggered eight-year terms.
+The Michigan Supreme Court consists of seven members who are elected for staggered eight-year terms.
+While candidates for, and members of, the Michigan Supreme Court are considered non-partisan, major parties must nominate potential members of the court.
 State appellate court judges are elected to terms of six years, but vacancies are filled by an appointment by the governor.
 Circuit court and district court judges are elected to terms of six years.

 The Michigan Judicial Tenure Commission is an agency within the judiciary having jurisdiction over allegations of judicial misconduct, misbehavior, and infirmity.
 The Supreme Court is given original, superintending control power, and appellate jurisdiction over the issue of penalty (up to and including removal of judges from office).